DeeboyEdx/speech2input/README.md

    1. **Alexa Route** Refer to the [PC Pusher website](http://pcpusher.s3-website.us-east-2.amazonaws.com/) for instructions.

    1. **Google Route** Follow [these instructions](https://www.push2run.com/setup_Pushbullet.html).
-With the completion of this step, you will be able to do a lot such as shutdown, reboot, google search, youtube search, open a program of your choice, etc.  See more [with these example cards](https://push2run.com/examplecards.html).
+With the completion of these steps, you will be able to do a lot such as shutdown, reboot, google search, youtube search, open a program of your choice, etc.  See more [with these example cards](https://push2run.com/examplecards.html).

-1. (optional) "*Install*"[^2] **NirCmd** to enable synthesized "voice" responses from your computer.[^3]  It's a small command-line utility that allows you to do some useful tasks without displaying any user interface.
-TBH, some of its functionality overlaps with this project's so if you wish, you can bypass python altogether by using Push2Run and NirCmd creatively.
+1. (optional) "*Install*"[^2] **NirCmd** to enable synthesized "voice" responses from your computer.[^3]  It's a small command-line utility that allows you to do some useful tasks without displaying any user interface such as voice synthesis.

    >It's recommended to copy the executable of NirCmd (nircmd.exe) to your windows directory, or to any other folder listed in your PATH environment variable, so you won't need to type the full path of nircmd in each time that you want to use it.

-    You may need to run the executable at least once on its own to get past some initial prompt but I don't remember.

 1. Setup Push2Run (p2r) cards.
 By this step, you should be ready to import (or create) cards that will facilitate the connection between Push2Run and these python project files.
 To import, simply drag the included [Push2Run_type_cards.p2r](Push2Run_type_cards.p2r) file (a JSON file) into Push2Run.
 Feel free to discard the file once imported.